Preparing For Surgery

 - Formal outpatient therapy may be arranged at your follow up visit.

 - It is important that you pre-medicate with antibiotics prior to any dental work to prevent microorganisms from spreading to your new joint.
 We recommend the use of oral antibiotics one hour before dental work for your lifetime.
+Your surgeon’s office will fill the antibiotics.
+Please call at least 48 hours in advance.

 The new joint replacement may trigger metal detections devices required for security in airports and in some buildings.
 You may ask your surgeon for a note confirming your joint replacement.